Secretariat (horse): Belmont Stakes

 CBS Television announcer Chic Anderson described the horse's pace in a famous commentary:

-The time for the race was not only a record, it was the fastest 1 1/2 miles on dirt in history, 2:24 flat, breaking by more than two seconds the track and stakes record of 2:263/5 set 16 years earlier by Gallant Man.
+The time for the race was not only a track record, it was the fastest 1 1/2 miles on dirt in history, 2:24 flat, breaking by more than two seconds the track and stakes record of 2:263/5 set 16 years earlier by Gallant Man.
 Secretariat's record still stands as an American record on the dirt.
 If the Beyer Speed Figure calculation had been developed during that time, Andrew Beyer calculated that Secretariat would have earned a figure of 139, the highest he has ever assigned.

 A large crowd had started gathering around the paddock hours before the Belmont, many missing the races run earlier in the day for a chance to see the horses up close.
 Secretariat and Chenery were greeted with an enthusiasm that Chenery responded to with a wave or smile; Secretariat was imperturbable.
 A large cheer went up at the break, but as the race went on, the two most commonly reported reactions were disbelief and fear that Secretariat had gone too fast.
-When it was clear that Secretariat would win, the sound reached a crescendo that reportedly made the grandstand shake.
+When it was clear that Secretariat would win, the sound reportedly made the grandstand shake.
 The Blood-Horse magazine editor Kent Hollingsworth described the impact: "Two twenty-four flat!
 I don't believe it.
 Impossible.
 But I saw it.
 I can't breathe.
 He won by a sixteenth of a mile!
 I saw it.
 I have to believe it."

-The race is widely considered the greatest performance of the twentieth century by a North American racehorse.
+The race is widely considered the greatest performance by a North American racehorse.
 Secretariat became the ninth Triple Crown winner in history, and the first since Citation in 1948, a gap of 25 years.
 Bettors holding 5,427 winning parimutuel tickets on Secretariat never redeemed them, presumably keeping them as souvenirs (and because the tickets would have paid only $2.20 on a $2 bet).